 Fully supported, on and off the bike

-You’re not in this challenge alone — each rider will be assigned a personal concierge to provide fundraising and training support from registration to the day of Ride.
-And on event day, our dedicated volunteers and crew will push you toward the finish line with pit stops, support vehicles and cheers of encouragement.
+You’re not in this challenge alone — each rider will receive support from the Ride to End Alz staff and volunteer leadership committee.
+We are committed to providing fundraising and training support from registration to the day of Ride.
+Event day, our dedicated volunteers and crew will push you toward the finish line with pit stops, support vehicles and cheers of encouragement.
 You can do this!

 All participants must be 13 years of age or older.
-Riders are required to make an registration donation and agree to a chosen required fundraising minimum in order to participate.
-Crew members and volunteers are not required to fundraise.
+Riders are required to make a registration donation of $75 to get started and agree to raise the fundraising minimum of $500 in order to participate (registration donation will be counted towards your minimum).
+Volunteers are not required to fundraise.

 A ride to fuel research